top of page

 Overnight in the dunes at a desert camp

 While the desert dunes of Erg Chebbi are definitely “busier” than those of Erg Chigaga further south, the advantage of staying here is the sheer choice of desert camp accommodation available.
+There really is something for all budgets, whether you're watching your dirhams or want to splurge on a luxury desert experience.
 Scroll down for my top picks in the area.

-This article explains in more detail the difference between Erg Chebbi and Erg Chigaga while my Ultimate Travel Guide to M’Hamid is a good starting point if you’re heading to Erg Chigaga.
+Want to learn more about the difference between Erg Chebbi and Erg Chigaga?
+Check out my detailed article here.
+My Ultimate Travel Guide to M’Hamid is a good starting point if you’re heading to Erg Chigaga.

 Birdwatch at the seasonal salt lake of Dayet Srji

 Located a short drive west of Merzouga, Dayet Srji is a seasonal salt lake that stands in stark contrast to its arid surroundings.
-It serves as a vital oasis for a diverse array of migratory and desert-dwelling birds before transforming into a cracked, parched expanse during the summer months.
+It serves as an important oasis for a diverse array of migratory and desert-dwelling birds before transforming into a cracked, parched expanse during the summer months.

-The best time to visit Dayet Srji is following the rains when it attracts enigmatic Egyptian nightjars and pink flamingos, who flock here to feed on the abundant brine shrimp.
+The best time to visit Dayet Srji is following the rains when it attracts Egyptian nightjars and pink flamingos, who flock here to feed on the abundant brine shrimp.
+Joining a jeep tour is the best way to reach the lake - these usually include a village visit too.
 For photography, coincide your visit with the early morning or late afternoon when the light is at its most atmospheric.

 Visit the Moroccan National 4x4 Auto Museum